 LMG has identified one RWE Power brown coal mine near Cologne that it believes has the required MgO grade.
 Recent hydromet test completed concluded that the beneficiated fly ash produced from the RWE brown coal fly ash was suitable for the extraction of magnesium.

 RWE Power AG is part of the RWE Group in Germany.
 The RWE Group is a top 20 company listed on the German Stock Exchange (DAX).
 RWE Power is one of the leading energy production and generation companies in Germany.
-It uses a broad energy mix of brown coal, black coal, hydro, nuclear power, natural gas fired power stations and wind farms.
-RWE Power is also a driver of innovation for coal fired power stations and CO2 avoidance.
+It uses a broad energy mix of brown coal, hydro, natural gas fired power stations and wind farms.
+RWE Power is also a driver of innovation for brown coal fired power stations and CO2 avoidance.

 This page updated: 07/10/2014